 Festivals of Kerala

-God’s Own Country has a number of festivals they celebrate, each more vibrant and wondrous than the first.
-The various festivals of Kerala are celebrated at different times of the year, each with its own relevance and reasoning behind the timing and rituals.
+The God’s Own Country has a number of festivals they celebrate, each more vibrant and wondrous than the first.
+However, these are celebrated at different times of the year.
+Each with its own relevance and reasoning behind the timing and rituals.
 From boats racing across the backwaters, to an 800-year-old festival of dance, read all about the festivals of Kerala and when to visit Kerala to experience them.

 At Attuvela Mahotsavam, lights float gently down the river, a scene straight out of a Disney movie.
 Entire temples reconstructed on boats light up the night.
 Flanked by colourful canoes and moving to the thumping beat of the drum, the boats move down the Moovattupuzha river to welcome the Goddess Bhagavathy of Elanku coming to visit her sister Goddess of Kodungalloor on this day.
 It is known throughout as Elamkavu Attuvela Festival or the Floating Festival of Kerala.